-In 1864, at the age of fifteen, Clifford enlisted in the United States Colored Troops, and served in Company F, 13th Regiment of Heavy Artillery, United States Colored Troops until 1865, having reached the rank of Corporal.
-At the end of the war he served as a nurse.
-After the Civil War, Clifford became a barber, moved from Chicago to Zeno, Ohio where he had some family and attended writing school.
-In 1870 he went to Wheeling, West Virginia and operated a writing school, and from 1871 to 1873 he ran a similar school in Martin's Ferry, Ohio.
+In 1864, at fifteen, Clifford enlisted in the United States Colored Troops.
+He served in Company F, 13th Regiment of Heavy Artillery, until 1865, having reached the rank of Corporal.
+At the end of the war, he served as a nurse.
+After the Civil War, Clifford became a barber, moved from Chicago to Zeno, Ohio, where he had some family and attended writing school.
+In 1870 he went to Wheeling, West Virginia, and operated a writing school, and from 1871 to 1873, he ran a similar school in Martin's Ferry, Ohio.

-In 1882, Clifford began to publish "The Pioneer Press", a newspaper that was distributed nationally to a largely African American audience.
+In 1882, Clifford began to publish "The Pioneer Press," a newspaper distributed nationally to a largely black audience.
 In 1884, he was elected delegate to the Republican National Convention, but several delegations withdrew their votes because he was black.
-He published the newspaper until 1917; at the time it was the longest running weekly newspaper dedicated to black issues.
+He published the newspaper until 1917; it was the longest-running weekly newspaper dedicated to black issues.
 In 1884, Clifford was honorary commissioner of the colored department of the World Cotton Centennial, the world's fair held in New Orleans that year.
 In 1887, Clifford became the first African American attorney admitted to the West Virginia State Bar.

 J. R. Clifford died on October 6, 1933.
 He died in Martinsburg, West Virginia.
 His remains are buried at Arlington National Cemetery.
-According to the Arlington Cemetery records, John R. Clifford was a 32nd Degree Mason, a lecturer for the Most Worshipful Prince Hall Grand Lodge of West Virginia and Past Grand Master of West Virginia.
-He was among twelve pioneers of civil rights commemorated in a United States Postal Service postage stamp series in 2009.
+According to the Arlington Cemetery records, John R. Clifford was a 32nd Degree Mason, a lecturer for the Most Worshipful Prince Hall Grand Lodge of West Virginia, and a Past Grand Master of West Virginia.
+He was among twelve civil rights pioneers commemorated in a United States Postal Service postage stamp series in 2009.